Particular/docs.particular.net/nservicebus/outbox/index.md

     Total outbox records = Message througput per second * Deduplication period in seconds

-A single outbox record - after all transport operations have been dispatched - usually requires less then 50 bytes of which most are taken for storing the original message ID as this is a string value.
+A single outbox record - after all transport operations have been dispatched - usually requires less than 50 bytes of which most are taken for storing the original message ID as this is a string value.

 NOTE: If the system is processing a high volume of messages per second having a large deduplication timeframe might not be ideal as outbox records will occupy storage.